dtrelogan/react-formstate/docs/updatingFormState.md

 There are a couple new APIs used in the handler: UnitOfWork and FieldState.

-Whereas the FormState API provides a simple wrapper around initializing and reading this.state, the UnitOfWork API is a simple wrapper around calls to this.setState.
-The main focus of both APIs is essentially to transform data written to, and read from, the component state.
+The FormState API is a simple wrapper around initializing and reading this.state.
+The UnitOfWork API is a simple wrapper around calls to this.setState.
+The main focus of both APIs is essentially to transform data written to, and read from, component state.

 As for the FieldState API, from react-formstate's perspective, the "form state" is essentially a collection of individual "field states."
 To illustrate, let's look behind the scenes at what the change handler actually does.
 Suppose name, a required field, is updated to an empty string.
 The call to context.updateFormState() then makes a call to this.setState like this: